 Dr. Weyer entered into an at-will employment agreement with us on October 2, 2012 and commenced employment with us on October 8, 2012.
-Beginning with the calendar year 2013, Dr. Weyer is considered annually for a bonus target of up to 50% of his then-current base salary, as determined by the Board of Directors or the Compensation Committee.
-Pursuant to the terms of his employment agreement, the bonus awarded to Dr. Weyer for calendar year 2013 also took into account his employment for the portion of calendar year 2012 during which he was employed with us.
+Dr. Weyer voluntarily resigned as President and Chief Executive Officer (including his role as the Company's principal executive officer) effective November 30, 2015.
+Beginning with the calendar year 2013, Dr. Weyer was considered annually for a bonus target of up to 50% of his then-current base salary, as determined by the Board of Directors or the Compensation Committee.